Vadskye/Rise/docs/standard_effects.md

 * Huge radius from self
 * Enemies in Large radius from self
 * Medium radius in Med range
+* Enemies in Small radius in Med range
 * Small radius in Long range
 * Tiny radius in Distant range